 You may still do a rollover by making a deposit (generally within 60 days) into a Roth IRA, whether the payment is a qualified or nonqualified distribution.
+In addition, you can do a rollover by making a deposit within 60 days) into a Roth IRA, whether the payment is a qualified or nonqualified distribution.
 In addition, you can do a rollover by making a deposit within 60 days into a designated Roth account in an employer plan if the payment is a nonqualified distribution and the rollover does not exceed the amount of the earnings in the payment.
 You cannot do a 60-day rollover to an employer plan of any part of a qualified distribution.
-If you receive a distribution that is a nonqualified distribution and you do not roll over an amount at least equal to the earnings allocable to the distribution, you will be taxed on the amount of those earnings not rolled over, including the 10% additional income tax on early distributions if you are under age 591/2 (unless an exception applies).
+If you receive a distribution that is a nonqualified distribution and you do not roll over an amount at least equal to the earnings allocable to the distribution, you will be taxed on the amount of those earnings not rolled over, including the 10% additional income tax on eardy distributions if you are under age 59/2 (unless an exception applies).